Daredevil (TV series): Writing

-Goddard was always a fan of Daredevil after being raised Catholic, and identifying with the character's story of a "Catholic superhero struggling with the notions of right and wrong".
+Elements of the series storyline were adapted from Frank Miller and John Romita Jr.'s 1993–1994 miniseries Daredevil: The Man Without Fear, a retelling of the character's origin.
+Goddard had been a longtime fan of Daredevil after being raised Catholic, and identifying with the character's story of a "Catholic superhero struggling with the notions of right and wrong".
 He did not want to be "a guy that just takes the comics and then shoots them onscreen.
 I think it's our job to treat it as if it's our run.
 If I'm the writer of a comic book, you wouldn't just retell someone else's story, you would just take that ball and move it forward."

 In August 2014, when talking about the series in comparison to the 2003 film, Ted Sarandos said, "The series will not be afraid to go darker than the film did.
 What we love about this particular set of heroes is that they're a little more down to Earth.
 Costume wise and also in that these are gritty crime stories, more in the streets than in the clouds."
 Elaborating on this, DeKnight said, "It is a little grittier and edgier than Marvel has gone before, but we're not looking to push it to extreme graphic violence, gratuitous nudity or anything like that.
 The story does not require that and I think [it] would suffer if you pushed it that far."
 Marvel Television head and executive producer Loeb later stated that, "There aren't going to be people flying through the sky; there are no magic hammers.
 We've always approached this as a crime drama first, superhero show second."
-DeKnight took inspiration from The French Connection (1971), Dog Day Afternoon (1975), and Taxi Driver (1976), and stated that "we would rather lean toward The Wire than what's considered a classic superhero television show."
+DeKnight took inspiration from The French Connection (1971), Dog Day Afternoon (1975), and Taxi Driver (1976), and stated that "we would rather lean toward The Wire (2002–2008) than what's considered a classic superhero television show."

 Loeb compared the series' approach to telling stories over multiple seasons to "the world of publishing, where you have the Frank Miller, you have the Brian Bendis run, you have the Ed Brubaker run.
-I was lucky enough to do Daredevil: Yellow.
+I was lucky enough to do Daredevil: Yellow (2001–2002).
 But they feel different.
 They have different elements to them.
 Same cast.
 In many cases, same tone.
-But a different adventure ... you can watch Daredevil season two without having seen Daredevil season one.
+But a different adventure [...] you can watch Daredevil season two without having seen Daredevil season one.
 But if you watch each of them, it's like getting two different books.
 It's closer to the world of the graphic novel than it is to the world of the ongoing, serialized show."